Flight Review: Van’s RV-12 LSA—Singular Success

 Van’s offers a comparison of a dinged leading edge repair.
 For the RV-12, the estimate is about $1,200, including eight hours of labor.
 For a Cessna 172, Van’s says $5,200, including 32 hours of labor.

-In addition, the warranty for the Rotax starts at 12 months or 500 hours but can be extended by purchasing Rotax Care for $2,900 that extends the coverage to five years or TBO (2,000 hours).
+In addition, the warranty for the Rotax—the non-certified version of the 912 iS that the RV-12 uses—starts at 18 months or 200 hours but can be extended by purchasing Rotax Care for $2,900 that extends the coverage to five years or TBO (2,000 hours).
 For flight schools, they’ll likely exceed the hours before the years, but since the offer currently includes a Bose A30 headset (valued at $1,300), the real cost is $1,600 for significantly more coverage.
 Van’s says virtually everyone is opting for Rotax Care.

 In general, flight schools rate the RV-12 well.
 Van’s has issued a number of service bulletins involving several systems, including radiator mounting, exhaust pipes, the potential for cracking in early nose-gear struts and one calling for replacement of certain Rotax electric fuel pumps.
 There are a few related to wear expected in the training field, but these generally have simple fixes.